edunham/ansible-rust-infra/README.md

 - [ ] Automatically deployed from premade images
 - [ ] Ccache to eliminate spurious LLVM compiles
 - [ ] config mgmt for all supported Linux distros, Mac & Windows
+- [ ] Buildbot refactored to not call them slaves